arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

 The execution context
 *********************

+An :ref:`execution context <modelcontext>`_ describes the hardware resources on which the simulation will run.
-The execution context contains all system-specific information needed by the simulation: it contains the thread pool which handles multi-threaded optimization on the CPU; it knows the relevant GPU attributes if a GPU is available; and it holds the MPI communicator for distributed simulations.
+It contains the thread pool used to parallelise work on the local CPU, and optionally describes GPU resources and the MPI communicator for distributed simulations.
 In the previous examples, the :class:`arbor.single_cell_model` object created the execution context :class:`arbor.context` behind the scenes.